moosetechnology/moose-wiki/OnlineDocumentation.md

 The following resources are useful for understanding Moose:

 - [Moose Technology](http://moosetechnology.org/) - the main web site for Moose.
 - [The Moose Book](http://themoosebook.org/) - a tutorial for using Moose to analyze Java source code (Moose 6).
+- [Famix NG](https://www.slideshare.net/JulienDelp/famix-nextgeneration) - presentation of Famix generator